SolaceProducts/event-management-agent/README.md

 mvn clean install
 ```

-3. Run the Event Management Agent as a process (recommended for testing and proof of concept purposes only)
+3. Run the Event Management Agent as a process (recommended for testing and proof of concept purposes only) and specify the location of the configuration file (e.g. configs/AcmeRetail.yml)

 ```
-java -jar application/target/event-management-agent-1.0.0-SNAPSHOT.jar
+java -jar application/target/event-management-agent-1.0.0-SNAPSHOT.jar --spring.config.location=configs/AcmeRetail.yml
 ```

 3. Build a Docker container (recommended)